Navvab Safavi

-Sayyid Mojtaba Mir-Lohi (مجتبی میرلوحی, 9 October 1924 – 18 January 1956), more commonly known as Navvab Safavi (نواب صفوی), was an Iranian Shia cleric and founder of the Fada'iyan-e Islam group.
-He played a role in assassinations of Abdolhossein Hazhir, Haj Ali Razmara and Ahmad Kasravi.
-On 22 November 1955, after an unsuccessful attempt to assassinate Hosein Ala', Navvab Safavi and some of his followers were arrested.
+Mojtaba Mir-Lohi (مجتبی میرلوحی, 9 October 1924 – 18 January 1956), better known as Navvab Safavi (نواب صفوی), was an Iranian Twelver Shi'i cleric and dissident who founded the Fada'iyan-e Islam group.
+He played a role in assassinations of Iranian prime ministers Abdolhossein Hazhir, Haj Ali Razmara and intellectual Ahmad Kasravi.
+On 22 November 1955, after an unsuccessful attempt to assassinate the prime minister of Iran, Hossein Ala', Safavi and some of his followers were arrested.
 In January 1956, Safavi and three other members of Fada'iyan-e Islam were sentenced to death and executed.

 Early life

-Born in Khani Abad, South of Tehran into a well-known religious family on 9 October 1924, he received his primary education in Tehran and left school after eighth grade when his father died.
-His father, Seyyed Javad Mir-Lohi, was a cleric who was put in jail many years for having slapped Reza Shah's minister of justice, Ali Akbar Davar, in the face, and thus the young Navvab was raised by his maternal uncle, Seyyed Mahmood Navvab Safavi, whose name he eventually adopted.
-It was said that "the family name was changed to Navvab Safavi (deputies of the Safavids) to identify with the famous Shi'ite dynasty of the Safavids, who in the sixteenth century made Shi'ism the state religion of Iran."
+Born in Ghaniabad, south of Tehran into a well-known religious family on 9 October 1924, he received his primary education in Tehran and left school after eighth grade when his father died.
+His father, Javad Mir-Lohi, was a cleric who spent many years in jail for having slapped Reza Shah's minister of justice, Ali Akbar Davar, in the face, and thus the young Navvab was raised by his maternal uncle, Mahmood Navvab Safavi, whose name he eventually adopted.
+It was said that "the family name was changed to Navvab Safavi (deputies of the Safavids) to identify with the famous Shi'ite dynasty of the Safavids, who made Shi'ism the state religion of Iran in sixteenth century."
 Seyed Mojtaba entered Hakim Nezami Primary School at the age of 7 and then continued his education at the German Industrial School.
-At the same time, he was studying religious lessons in one of the mosques in Khani Abad, and after Reza Shah abdicated and left the country, he turned to political activities.
-He staged a demonstration against the discovery of the hijab In the same school when he was not more than 18 years old, and it was his first struggle against the Pahlavi government.
+At the same time, he was studying religious lessons in one of the mosques in Khani Abad.
+After Reza Shah abdicated and left the country, he turned to political activities.
+He staged a demonstration against the prohibition of hijab in the same school when he was not more than 18 years old.
+It was his first struggle against the Pahlavi government.

-Growing up during this period of militant secularization, after briefly (for few months) working in Abadan's petroleum installations in Khuzestan Province, for the British-owned Iranian Oil Company; a British oil company expert severely confronted one of the workers, after which Navvab called the workers to protest and carry out retaliation.
+Growing up during this period of militant secularization, after working in Abadan's petroleum installations in Khuzestan Province for a few months for the British-owned Iranian Oil Company.
+A British oil company expert severely confronted one of the workers, after which Navvab provoked the workers to protest and carry out retaliation.
 The protests were suppressed with the intervention of police and military forces.
-Navvab also escaped and left Abadan for Basra and then Najaf by boat at night.
+Navvab also escaped and left Abadan for Basra and then Najaf in Iraq by boat at night.
 He decided, to pursue religious studies at Najaf in 1943.
-Mojtaba stayed at the Ghavam School in Najaf and from the very first days began a friendship and close relationship with Allameh Amini, who had established a library in one of the upper rooms of the school and was writing his famous work, Al-Ghadir.
+Mojtaba stayed at the Ghavam School in Najaf and from the very first days began a friendship and close relationship with Abdul Hosein Amini, who had established a library in one of the upper rooms of the school and was writing his famous work, Al-Ghadir.

 He learned jurisprudence, principles and interpretation from masters such as Abdolhossein Amini, Hossein Qomi and Agha Sheikh Mohammad Tehrani.
-He is said to have been known for his striking looks and his "mesmerizing" speaking ability, and compared his own charisma and magnetism over the masses to that of Hassan-i Sabbah, the leader of the Assassins.
+He is said to have been known for his striking looks and his "mesmerizing" speaking ability, and compared his own charisma and magnetism over the masses to that of Hasan-i Sabbah, the leader of the Assassins.